jlahd/cacle/README.md

 cacle as follows.
 The content being distributed is fetched from a content server, and the cache resides on the local disk.

-*Warning: untested code - written as an example, not to be used in a real world CDN*
+*Warning: untested code - written as an example, not to be used as a real world CDN*

 ```
 (defparameter *content-server* "http://server.example.com/")